petersulyok/smfc/README.md

 #### 9.3.
 Arch Linux (AUR) package installation
 An `smfc` package is available in the [AUR](https://aur.archlinux.org/packages/smfc).
-It is created and maintained by an Arch Linux community member (`urirocky`, not by this project), and it is currently based on the v6.0.0 release.
+It is created and maintained by an Arch Linux community member (`urirocky`), and it is currently based on the v6.0.0 release.

 Install it with your preferred AUR helper: